Venelin-Bekyarov/Programming-Basics-Book-Java-EN/chapter-06-nested-loops-exam-problems.md

 ### Output Data

-Print on the console text lines which depict **the warning sign STOP** as in the examples below.
+Print text lines on the console depicting the **STOP warning sign**, just as in the examples below.

 ### Sample Input and Output